 *My guilty pleasure is Coal and Canary candles, but I feel good about buying those because I love Tom and Amanda to death, and I like supporting them.

-The truth is, I will always remember that time I drove a jet-ski over 5ft. waves in Gimli, and as time goes on I won’t recall what bikini I was wearing or if I shaved my legs.
+The truth is, I will always remember that time I drove a jet-ski over 5ft. waves in Gimli for the low price of $60.
+That was only two or three months ago, and already I don’t recall what bikini I was wearing or if I shaved my legs.
+Experiences are everything.

 What’s your favourite money saving hack?
 Let me know in the comments.